.NET Developer Interview Questions

 A .NET developer produces code using .NET languages such as VB, .NET, and C#.
 They typically design codes and tests to debug and implement software applications.

-.NET can be used across many platforms to create applications for several devices, including desktop and mobile, and are commonly found in business systems. .NET Developers are in high demand due to the difficulty of learning .NET languages as well as its relevance to other programming languages.
+.NET can be used across many platforms to create applications for several devices, including desktop and mobile, and are commonly found in business systems. .NET developers are in high demand due to the difficulty of learning .NET languages as well as its relevance to other programming languages.

 .NET Developer responsibilities may include:

-- Design reliable .NET code.
+- Designing reliable .NET code

-- Build database systems.
+- Building database systems

-- Perform cross-functional implementation and tests.
+- Performing cross-functional implementation and tests

 .NET is the basis of many business applications.
 In order to utilize their knowledge to provide the best code possible, skilled .NET Developers will: